sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 ```

 <h4>The NodeList Object</h4>
-- What is a NodeList Object - it is a collection of Nodes obtained via element.childNodes, element.querySelectorAll etc but is NOT an Array as it does not have all the properties and methods associated with Array.prototype, it does have the property length which allows you to iterate over it with a standard For-Loop.
+- What is a NodeList Object - it is a read-only collection of order Nodes obtained via element.childNodes, element.querySelectorAll etc but is NOT an Array as it does not have all the properties and methods associated with Array.prototype, it does have the property length which allows you to iterate over it with a standard For-Loop.
 - Converting a NodeList to an Array - var nodesArray = Array.prototype.slice.call(document.querySelectorAll("div"));